grrrwaaa/courses/film6246/project.md

 - How do you contextualize the project?
 Original artspaces as an experience to navigate through?
 Unique games with rules in a reward oriented manner?

 - How does this idea respond to the question of the medium -- how is it specific to VR, and wouldn't make sense (or much less sense) without VR?
+How does it use the basic elements of the medium, and the engine, as fundamental to the message?

 - Where does it sit between the spectrum of a fixed narrative arc to a completely open interaction?
 	- Fixed time or interactively-paced?